 The Met Hotel Thessaloniki Staff and Service

-When I decided to check out one night early and head to Calais instead, I called the front desk first to ask if it would be possible.
+When I decided to check out one night early and head to Calais instead, I called the front desk to ask if it would be possible.
 The agent said, “Of course!” and then asked in a concerned tone if everything was ok.
 I reassured him my stay was great but that I had to cut my trip short.

 Subscribe to Blog via Email